Please be advised that this guide is intended for use by an IT professional with experience in Internet security and networking.

 The root certificate is the reference back to your SSL provider to authenticate your record against the 3rd party.
 With your certificate download you should have received a P7B file.
 With this file run the following command;

-openssl pkcs7 -print_certs -in "{location of your p7b file}" -out "{save location}\root.pem"
+openssl pkcs7 -print_certs -in "{your p7b file}" -out "{save location}\root.pem"

 CERT.PEM